 Touch ID, Face ID, passcodes, and passwords

 To use Touch ID or Face ID, the user must set up their device so that a passcode or password is required to unlock it.
 When Touch ID or Face ID detects a successful match, the user’s device unlocks without asking for the device passcode or password.
 This makes using a longer, more complex passcode or password far more practical because the user doesn’t need to enter it as frequently.
-Touch ID and Face ID don’t replace the user’s passcode or password, but provide easy access to the device within thoughtful boundaries and time constraints.
-This is important because a strong passcode or password forms the foundation for how the user’s iOS, iPadOS, macOS, or watchOS device cryptographically protects their data.
+Touch ID and Face ID don’t replace the user’s passcode or password; instead, they provide easy access to the device within thoughtful boundaries and time constraints.
+This is important because a strong passcode or password forms the foundation for how a user’s iPhone, iPad, Mac, or Apple Watch cryptographically protects that user’s data.

 When a device passcode or password is required